ruby-rice/rice/doc/advanced/functions.rst

 Ownership
 ---------

-When Rice wraps a C++ object returned either by reference or pointer, it does *not* take ownership of that object.
-Instead, Rice simply keeps a copy of the reference or pointer for later use.
-This is consistent with modern C++ practices where the use of a reference or pointer does not imply a transfer of ownership.
-Instead, a transfer of ownership should be indicated via the use of and the appropriate type of smart pointer as function parameter or return type.

 Of course, many APIs exist that do not follow these rules.
 Therefore, Rice let's you override the ownership rules for each method call.
 Let's look at an example: